List of Moomin characters: The Witch

 (Häxan – "The Witch", (クラリッサ, Kurarissa) – "Clarissa") – The Witch looks quite scary and has some powerful magic in her possession, but is a harmless old lady – despite her strong dislike of the Moomins.
 She would prefer Alicia not to play with them and pay more attention to her studies, but she does warm up for them later on.
 The Witch first appeared in the 1990 animated series and does not appear in the original stories or comic strips.

-In Episode 77 of Season 1 ("The Great Race") of the 1990 edition, Mr. Hemulen refers to the Witch as Clarissa, which is what she is called in the Japanese version.